 A 1901 business directory reflected “the addition of service providers to make goods needed by the new families, as well as support for the growing new housing market."

 Residential housing begins to shift during this time from single-family to multi-unit dwellings as “the neighborhood’s suburban qualities faded.”
-Today you can still spot evidence of these important neighborhood buildings along Clark; they are still evolving to suit the community needs.
+Today you can still spot evidence of these important neighborhood buildings along Clark Street; they are still evolving to suit the community needs.

 |The Doland Block Building was built in 1900 at 7000 N. Clark Street.
 It was used as a Masonic Hall and was the original location of the Rogers Park Women’s Club.
 It became the first Rogers Park Library in 1905 when the Chicago Public Library took over and created a circulating library and deposit station.|